 - Did you Know that Isaac Watts never inteded this to be a Christmas carol?
 Get deeper look at Psalm 98 and the origins of the hymn before you play it this weekend.

 This article was originally published in Worship Leader magazine (Nov/Dec 2006).
-For more great articles like this one, subscribe today.
+Want to read the full article?
+Click here.

 Shout for joy to the LORD, all the earth,

 burst into jubilant song with music;